 Subscribe to our free, daily publication for all your Westford news.

 In an effort to help voters decide which candidate to select in the Nov.
 6 election, WestfordCAT News is asking a question each week of those candidates who will represent Westford.
-The response below comes from Republican candidate for state Senate John MacDonald.
-Democratic candidate Edward J. Kennedy, both of Lowell, are vying for the First Middlesex District seat covering Groton, Dunstable, Lowell, Pepperell, Tyngsborough, and Westford.
+Republican candidate for state Senate John MacDonald and Democratic candidate Edward J. Kennedy, both of Lowell, are vying for the First Middlesex District seat covering Groton, Dunstable, Lowell, Pepperell, Tyngsborough, and Westford.

 QUESTION OF THE WEEK: What is your position on Question 1, a proposed law in Massachusetts that would limit patient to nurse ratios?

 Democrat Edward J. Kennedy is a candidate for state Senate.
-He did not respond to two email requests seeking comment.
 COURTESY PHOTO

 JOHN MACDONALD of Lowell